renderedtext/render_async/README.md

                  retry_count_header: 'Retry-Count-Current' %>
 ```

-And then in controller read the value from request headers.
+And then in controller you can read the value from request headers.

 ```
 request.headers['Retry-Count-Current']&.to_i